nn-dma/qms-pipeline-templates/README.md

 ![img_1](img/testing_service_connection_1.png)

-4. Rerun your flow and test the code chenages fix your issue or implement your feature
+4. Rerun your flow and test the code changes fix your issue or implement your feature.
 5. Possible take a couple of screenshots for documenting the change
 6. Create a PR, append evidence and notify the [QMS TEAM](https://docs.qms.novonordisk.cloud/Guides/reference/QMS_team)